metomi/rose/sphinx/tutorial/cylc/runtime/introduction.rst

    #. **Inspect A Job Log.**

       Try opening the ``job.out`` file for one of the ``get_observations`` jobs.
-The file will be located within the :term:`log directory`:
+The file will be located within the :term:`job log directory`:

       .. code-block:: sub